 RTC- BH/DD IOS addresses youth's individualized needs though cyclical assessments, services, and treatment that focus on identified strengths and the development of social skills, problem solving, and coping mechanisms.
 The treating provider, in collaboration with the Child Family Team (CFT), integrates resources for planned, purposeful, and therapeutic activities that encourage developmentally appropriate autonomy and self-determination within the community.
 Treatment issues must be addressed by means of a therapeutic milieu, which is fundamental at this IOS.
-All interventions must be directly related to the goals and objectives established CFT coordination with multidisciplinary Care by the process in the Plan.
+All interventions must be directly related to the goals and objectives established CFT coordination with the multidisciplinary the process in Care

-PerformCare Original/Revision Date: 01/07/2025 1 Language Updates: 03/11/2025
+PerformCare Original/Revision Date: 01/07/2025

+Language Updates: 03/11/2025